 - To support the community’s changing needs

-Some donors use a combination of these options to do their giving.
-For example, a donor may choose to actively advise their charitable grants during their lifetime and designate a planned gift that directs the Foundation to use their fund to support the changing needs of the community after they are gone.
+Some clients use a combination of these options to do their giving.
+For example, a client may choose to actively advise their charitable grants during their lifetime and designate a planned gift that directs the Community Foundation to use their fund to support the changing needs of the community after they are gone.

-Those funds that are entrusted by donors to the Foundation to support the community’s changing needs over time are directed by the Foundation’s volunteer board of directors where they will have the greatest impact in improving lives in Western New York.
+Those funds that are entrusted by clients to the Community Foundation to support the community’s changing needs over time are directed by the Community Foundation’s volunteer Board of Directors where they will have the greatest impact in improving lives in Western New York.
 A comprehensive regional analysis determined those areas of focus to include the following:

 - Improve educational achievement for low-income students